-Looking for the best eCommerce platform is kind of like looking for the best car.
+Looking for the best eCommerce platforms is kind of like looking for the best car.

 There really isn’t one.

 And it’s the exact same story with the best eCommerce platforms.

 Saying that either one of them is the ultimate all-around eCommerce solution for everyone, regardless of the business they run, would just be mad.
 There are always differences, trade-offs, features that are crucial for some businesses and completely unimportant for others, etc.